bipinbhatt08/mega-market/README.md

 - **User Management**: Allow users to manage their profiles, view purchase history, and update account settings.
 - **Forgot Password**: Users can reset their passwords if they forget them.
 - **Product Management**: Admin privileges to perform CRUD operations on products.
-- **Payment Integration**: Integration with Stripe payment gateway for secure transactions.
+- **Payment Integration**: Integration with Khalti payment gateway for secure transactions.
 - **Purchase History**: Users can view their past orders and track purchase history.
 - **Wish List**: Users can add products to their wishlist for future purchase or reference.
 -  **Order Tracking**: Users can track the status of their orders in real-time.

-- **Payment Integration**: Integration with Stripe payment gateway for secure transactions.